li-chengzhang/li-chengzhang.github.io/_pages/about.md

 ---

 I am an Associate Professor in the Department of Management Science at Antai College of Economics and Management, Shanghai Jiao Tong University (SJTU).
-Prior joining SJTU, I received my Ph.D. in Operations Management and M.S. in Statistics and Computer Science from Purdue University, and my B.S. in Mechanical Engineering and Automation from SJTU.
+Prior to joining SJTU, I received my Ph.D. in Operations Management and M.S. in Statistics and Computer Science from Purdue University, and my B.S. in Mechanical Engineering and Automation from SJTU.

 **Research interests**
 - Data-driven decision making